-After hearing an application for child support, the Judge will make a provisional or suggested Order for child support to be paid.
-Similarly, if the Judge finds you are entitled to spousal support, they will make a provisional or suggested Order for spousal support.
+After hearing an application for child support, the Judge will make temporary (interim) or final Order for child support to be paid.
+Similarly, if the Judge finds you are entitled to spousal support, they will make an interim or final Order for spousal support.
 As your spouse or former partner does not live in Alberta, this Order cannot be enforced until it is confirmed where your spouse or former partner lives.
 The Order, the transcript of the hearing, and all documents will be sent to the nearest Courthouse to your spouse or former partner’s home and a hearing date will be set.
-You must provide an address where your spouse or former partner cannot be found.
+You must provide an address where your spouse or former partner can be found.
 At this hearing, your spouse or former partner will be given an opportunity to listen to the evidence given by you, and an opportunity to present their own evidence.
 Sometimes additional information is required from you and the application is sent back to you.
 Once the Court in the other location has all the information it requires to make a Support Order, the Judge will make a decision.
 If a Confirmation Order is granted that Order will be enforceable where your spouse or former partner lives.
-The Support Order may be less or more than originally stated.
+The Support Order may be more or less than originally stated in your Alberta Support Order.
 You will be sent a copy of this Order.

-If you are applying for a divorce, and asking for a Support Order at the same time, you do not have to go through the provisional-confirmation process.
+If you are applying for a divorce and asking for a Support Order at the same time, you do not have to go through this process.
 If your spouse has been served with a Statement of Claim for Divorce, the Court in Alberta can make a final Order for support in the amount requested in the Statement of Claim.
-If you need to vary, or change, your existing Support Order, you must apply through the Court of Queen’s Bench, and follow the provisional-confirmation process.
+If you need to vary, or change, your existing Support Order after your divorce, you must apply through the Court of Queen’s Bench, and follow the confirmation process described above.

 If you and your spouse or former partner were in Alberta when your Order was made and your spouse or former partner later moves outside of Alberta, Maintenance Enforcement may be able to arrange for the province, state or country where your spouse or former partner lives to enforce the Order for them.
 Again, you should contact Maintenance Enforcement or the Family Law Information Centre to find out if the Order is enforceable in the other location.
 You should provide Maintenance Enforcement with as much information as you can about your spouse or former partner’s whereabouts and employment to make sure that your Order can be enforced.